 To permit iteration over a heterogeneous tuple the special function numba.literal\unroll() must be used.
 This function has no effect other than to act as a token to permit the use of this feature.
 Example use:

 '''

+from numba import njit, literal_unroll

 @njit

 def foo():

 heterogeneous_tuple = (1, 2j, 3.0, "a")

+for i in literal_unroll(heterogeneous_tuple):

+print(i)

 '''